kaist-dmlab/TimesNAS/README.md

 # TimesNAS
-This is the official implementation of the ***Time Series-Aware Zero-Shot Neural Architecture Search for General Time-Series Analysis*** paper _submitted to_ IEEE Transactions on Emerging Topics in Computational Intelligence
+This is the official implementation of the ***Time Series-Aware Zero-Shot Neural Architecture Search for General Time-Series Analysis*** paper _Under Review_ by IEEE Transactions on Emerging Topics in Computational Intelligence
 <!-- [[Paper]()] [[Slide]()] [[Video]()] -->

 ## Abstract